zbalkan/zbalkan.github.io/_posts/2023-09-19-ironies-of-automation.md

 The leak occurred when Account SAS tokens were used as a sharing mechanism for an AI dataset.
 These tokens, which are notoriously hard to track and can be configured to last indefinitely, were committed to GitHub.
 The lack of monitoring and governance turned this simple act of sharing into a major security incident.
 Microsoft has since invalidated the token and completed an internal investigation, but the damage was done.

-Mentioned in the Wiz article as well, ["Creating a SAS token" is also a persistence method](https://www.microsoft.com/en-us/security/blog/2023/09/07/cloud-storage-security-whats-new-in-the-threat-matrix/#:~:text=Create%20SAS%20Token) according to the Microsoft Cloud Threat Matrix, in case attackers create a "high-privileged SAS token with long expiry to preserve valid credentials for a long period".
-That is a threat as SAS tokens are simple to create, relatively hard to monitor and manage.
+As mentioned in the Wiz article as well, ["Creating a SAS token" is also a persistence method](https://www.microsoft.com/en-us/security/blog/2023/09/07/cloud-storage-security-whats-new-in-the-threat-matrix/#:~:text=Create%20SAS%20Token) according to the Microsoft Cloud Threat Matrix, in case attackers create a "high-privileged SAS token with long expiry to preserve valid credentials for a long period".
+That is a threat as SAS tokens are simple to create and relatively hard to monitor and manage.
 It is just another key management problem, but the practices and processes around it have not matured enough.

 ### Ironies of Automation: A Summary

-I would like to mention an article under "back to basics in IT" category in my library.
+I would like to mention an article under the "Back to basics in IT" category in my library, which also motivated me to start a blog series.
 Published in 1983, Lisanne Bainbridge's "Ironies of Automation" is a cornerstone in the field of human-computer interaction.
-It is one of the first studies which adresses on human aspect in IT.
+It is one of the first studies that addresses on human aspect of IT.
 The article outlines several paradoxes that arise from automation:

 * **Skill Degradation:** Automation can lead to operators losing proficiency in tasks they are most needed for, as they become disengaged.
 * **Complexity in Crisis:** Automated systems often handle routine tasks well but leave operators to deal with complex or unexpected situations, for which they may be unprepared.